larjen/pids/pids/README.md

 ## todo

-* Make the svg fill horizontal space completely
+* remove any height and width from json data file
 * Take into account redrawing when resizing window.
-* axis ticks overlapping
 * Test with different data.

+## done

 * Beutify axis labels

-## done
+* axis ticks overlapping
+* Make the svg fill horizontal space completely
 * combine svg charts
 * Wire up functionality to highlight specific product or company when product or company selected
 	* Mockup the pub sub framework for this thing to work